FIRST AID INFORMATION

-When the Nurse asks you to apply pressure to the blood test site, apply pressure to the vein deep in your arm, not the surface of you skin.
+When the Nurse asks you to apply pressure to the blood test site, apply pressure to the vein deep in your arm, not the surface of your skin.
 I used to get really bad blood test bruises until it was explained to me that I should apply a lot more pressure than I thought.
 I was just trying to stop the blood coming out the hole in my skin, not the hole in my vein.

 When does a small injury become a serious injury?
-Patients with itp may worry about being too much of a bother to others, and may down play their symptoms or injuries.
+Patients with itp may worry about being too much of a bother to others, and may downplay their symptoms or injuries.
 But when should you call for help?

 I have decided on this rule.
 I call for help the moment I feel like I am not in control anymore.
 If I have injured myself, I call for help if I feel confused, out of my depth, worried, sick, faint, uneasy, irrational or scared.
 I call Doctors, or friends or family members just to get a second opinion.

-- Band Aids and Bandages – These are great for in your bag or pocket because they are so small.
+- Band-Aids and Bandages – These are great for in your bag or pocket because they are so small.
 I always have a couple on me so I don’t have to make a big deal of little cuts and ask others for help.
-I feel far more self sufficient with band aids in my hand bag and can pop a band aid on my finger, no problems.
+I feel far more self-sufficient with band-aids in my handbag and can pop a band-aid on my finger, no problems.

 - Pads and Tampons – Tampons and pads are fantastic at absorbing blood and applying pressure with.
 Pads are easily taped to injuries and help keep a wound clean until it can be properly dressed.
-Tampons are good for nose bleeds, and dare I say it . . . .Gum Bleeds (I know, I know).
+Tampons are good for nosebleeds, and dare I say it . . . .Gum Bleeds (I know, I know).
 You can also never tell if a period will be on time.

 - Antiseptic wipes – tissues – For quickly cleaning the wound, so the dressing can stay on after it has been applied.

 Portable Instant Icepacks – It is easy to keep Ice packs in the freezer at home.
-Every school and work place will also have a freezer somewhere you can keep a cold pack in, remembering that ice packs kept at school should be kept in a freezer that the student with itp can access at any time.
+Every school and workplace will also have a freezer somewhere you can keep a cold pack in, remembering that ice packs kept at school should be kept in a freezer that the student with itp can access at any time.
 For travel, weekends, heading out for the day or when children are staying away from the home, there are also portable instant ice packs available.
 They are something that my sister recommended to me, as she has them in the first aid boxes as a High School teacher.
 They are fantastic to get ice onto a bleed or a bruise really easily.
-They work as part of a chemical reaction within the bag that begins when you break apart the crystals with your fingertips.
+These ice packs work as part of a chemical reaction within the bag that begins when you break apart the crystals with your fingertips.
 They are a bit large, and not reusable, but very worth it.
-I have always traveled with a couple in my carry on.
+I have always travelled with a couple in my carry on.